 That is not all.
 We also keep the ‘click-to-dail’ function in Teamleader.
 This feature means that you need to click on the phone number of a contact or company to call that number.

 Taking notes while calling remains possible.
 Anything you write as a note, comes back in the timetracking afterwards.
 Need a callback?
-With one click you plan one for yourself or a colleague.
+With one click you schedule one for yourself or a colleague.

 You get an incoming call?
 On the lower right side of your screen will appear a pop-up with all information about the call.
 If Teamleader recognizes the phone number, you will see the name of the caller.
 Unknown caller?
 Take the call and you can immediately fill-in the data.